stevenplatt/yoptio/README.md

-# Basilphone
+# Yoptio
-Basilphone is a cloud virtual assistant as a service.
+Yoptio is a cloud virtual assistant as a service.